laurajunco/angular/README.md

 ## Chapter 2 : The Basics

-1. Loading and Starting an Angular Application
+### 1. Loading and Starting an Angular Application

 - The file served to the browser is index.html
 - `<app-root></app-root>`: root component of application
 - Component selector: tells component which HTML element with component template
 - How does Angular kick in?
 The CLI injects the Javascript bundles into the HTML before serving it.
 - main.ts: is the first code that gets executed.
 Bootstraps the app with app.module.ts

+### 2. Important Components

+- Components are the building blocks of an application
+- The app (or root) component nests all the other components of an app.
+- Each component has its own template and its own logic
+- Components are reusable and replicable